 What Happens in the Interim?

 Jeanette Barnes, who is The Independent Gambling Authority’s general manager of operations will be taking over Mr Chappell’s role.
-Miss Barnes will be in this role while Parliament decides whether to keep the role or dissolve it all together in the long run.
+Miss Barnes will be in this role while Parliament decides whether to keep the position or dissolve it all together in the long run.